nya3jp/tast/docs/writing_tests.md

 ### Test registration

-A test needs to be registred by calling `testing.AddTest()` in the test entry file, which is located directly under a category package.
+A test needs to be registered by calling `testing.AddTest()` in the test entry file, which is located directly under a category package.
 The registration needs to be done in `init()` function in the file.
 The registration should be declarative, which means: